anton-roos/anton-roos/README.md

 ---

 ### 💼 About Me
-I'm a passionate and driven AI Technical Lead at Hollard Insure, based in South Africa.
+I'm a passionate and driven AI Technical Lead in the insure sector, based in South Africa.
 With a strong background in software engineering, I specialize in building reliable, scalable AI solutions that blend intelligent automation with real-world business impact.

 My mission is to craft meaningful, high-quality software systems that solve complex problems.
 I mainly focius on building AI-powered agents, integrating them with modern platforms like WhatsApp, or orchestrating deployments across cloud-native infrastructure.